 Aesthetics and Curb Appeal

-Window style significantly impacts exterior facade.
+Window style significantly impacts the exterior facade.
 Consider the architectural style of your home.
 Double hung and casement styles offer a traditional look, while large fixed picture windows and corner windows create a more modern aesthetic.
 Bay windows and arched transom windows above doors provide striking visual focal points.

 Examples of popular window types: